Neos-Metaverse/NeosLocale/README.md

 baseline formating for git changes purposes.

 optional arguments:
   -h, --help                       show this help message and exit --en en_path                     The path to the en.json Neos locale.
   --lang lang_path                 The path to the LANG.json Neos locale to clean.
   --out out_path                   The path to save the formated file.
+  --default default_missing_value  Default value for missing keys.
 ```

 # Any questions?